 Business Gold cardholders have several ways to earn points, and instead of being locked into pre-set spending categories, they can earn 4X points in their top two spending categories every month, for up to $150,000 in purchases yearly.
 You will also earn 1X points on all other purchases not in your top categories.

-The Business Platinum card also earns rewards with 1X on generic purchases plus bonus earnings.
-Business Platinum cardholders can earn 5X points on airfare and prepaid hotel rooms through amextravel.com, plus 1X points on general purchases.
-The Platinum additionally offers cardholders the chance to rack up even more points, with the ability to earn 1.5X points on purchases that cost $5,000 or more.
+The Business Platinum card also earns rewards with 1X on general purchases plus bonus earnings.
+Business Platinum cardholders can earn 5X points on airfare and prepaid hotel rooms through amextravel.com.
+The Platinum additionally offers cardholders the chance to rack up even more points, with the ability to earn 1.5X points on purchases that cost $5,000 or more and in key business categories (cap applies).

 While the Platinum card might not offer the overall flexibility of the Business Gold’s rewards, the Platinum can really pay off for business owners who travel, providing perks such as VIP treatment at Amex Centurion Lounges, travel-related discounts and more.